STMicroelectronics/st-mems-ispu/host_firmware/nucleo_ispu_test_header/README.md

 This firmware allows testing any ISPU program, provided that the metadata describing the ISPU outputs is provided.
 The metadata is used to automatically parse the ISPU outputs based on their type, length, and position in the output registers, and correctly print their values on the UART interface.

-Besides the ISPU outputs, the firmware can also be configured to provide execution time measurements for the ISPU code, with istantaneous, minimum, maximum, and average values.
+Besides the ISPU outputs, the firmware can also be configured to provide execution time measurements for the ISPU code, with instantaneous, minimum, maximum, and average values.

 ## Supported hardware and how to configure it